amitsingh880266/resume-chat-llm/readme.md

 This project started as a simple application that sent an entire resume to an LLM and returned an answer.

-It has gradually evolved into a structured RAG application with:
+It has gradually evolved into a full RAG application with a FastAPI backend:

-- PDF parsing
+- PDF parsing and text cleaning
 - Document chunking
-- Local embedding generation
+- Local embedding generation (sentence-transformers)
-- Custom cosine similarity implementation
-- Semantic retrieval
+- ChromaDB vector storage and retrieval
-- JSON-based document indexing
 - Workflow-oriented architecture
 - GPT-powered question answering using retrieved context
+- REST API for document upload and question answering

-The goal is to understand how RAG systems work internally before introducing vector databases and orchestration frameworks.
+The goal is to understand how RAG systems work internally before introducing orchestration frameworks.

 ---